El Cenizo, Texas: History

 For many years, El Cenizo existed only informally as an impoverished colonia.
 The city was incorporated in 1989.

 In 1999 and again in May 2006, El Cenizo gained national attention when it was widely reported that the city had Spanish as its official language.
 In an interview on a national cable news network held on May 23, 2006, its mayor defended the decision, but said that official business was now conducted in both English and Spanish.
 He also said that while he supported English as the common and unifying language of the United States, he believed that any attempt to make English the "official" national language would have a discriminatory effect against bilingual programs.

 On May 12, 2017, following the passage of SB4, a bill in the Texas Legislature intended to crack down on sanctuary cities, El Cenizo filed a lawsuit claiming that the bill illegally commandeers local officials to enforce federal immigration law.
 On June 7, 2017, El Cenizo's lawsuit was consolidated with lawsuits filed by much larger cities including San Antonio, Austin, and Dallas, with El Cenizo as the lead plaintiff.

 Geography

-El Cenizo is located at (27.328442, –99.496658).

 According to the United States Census Bureau, the city has a total area of 0.5 square miles (1.4 km^{2}), of which 0.5 square miles (1.3 km^{2}) is land and 1.89% is covered by water.